 Candidates must pay a non-refundable application fee of $525 prior to sitting the exam.

 Approximately 6 weeks after the exam, you will be notified of your result and may receive an offer to commence the readers' course.

 The number of participants in each readers’ course is limited.
 Please refer to s.6(7) of the Reading Regulations regarding allocation of places.

 If you succeed in getting an offer you will be expected to participate in the next readers' course, approximately two months from the date you receive notification.
 A deferral to the next reading period may be granted only in exceptional circumstances.
 An exceptional circumstance includes where your current employment contract requires more than two months' notice of resignation.
 You cannot defer beyond the next reading period.

 If you are unsuccessful in obtaining an offer you are welcome to sit the exam for future intakes, provided you pay the non-refundable application fee.

-Yes, but you must give notice to the Bar Office at the time of registering for the exam.
+Yes, but you must give notice to the Victorian Bar office at the time of registering for the exam.
 You will be expected to organise to sit the exam with your local Australian embassy, who will supervise the exam and send it back to us.
-If this is not viable, candidates will need to submit a proposed alternative exam process to the Bar Office for consideration.
+If this is not viable, candidates will need to submit a proposed alternative exam process to the Victorian Bar office for consideration.
 All associated costs in sitting the exam offsite will be charged to the candidate.
 These costs will be confirmed at the time of registration.